Skip to content

 datakit_io_dataway_api_latency_seconds_count{api="/v1/write/metric",status="Not Acceptable"} 301

-Datakit Error 403
+Datakit reports error 403

 sinker ping: etcdserver: permission denied, retrying(97th)

-If there are keys with the same name between the "Global Host Tag" and the "Global Election Tag", the "Global Election Tag" key takes priority.
-In summary, the priority of Key value sources (decreasing) is as follows:
+If there are Keys with the same name between "global host Tag" and "global election Tag", the Key in the "global election Tag" takes precedence.
+In summary, the priority of the Key value source is as follows (decreasing):

 • Collected data

-• Global Election Tag
+• Global election Tag

-• Global Host Tag
+• Global host Tag

-Built-in "Global Custom Keys"
+Built-in "Global Custom Key"

 Warning